RRMaximiliano/send_est/README.md

 send_est using "foreign_N.tex", local(`r(N')
 ```

-After you have exported your estimate to, for example, LaTeX you can include in your manuscript using the `input' command.
+After you have exported your estimate to, for example, LaTeX you can include your estimate in your manuscript using the `input` command.

 ```tex
 The total number of foreign cars is \input{foreign_N.tex}\unskip.